-*If you feel a payday lender has harassed you in its effort to collect on your loan, contact DFI to file a complaint.
-See info below.
+If you feel a payday lender has harassed you while trying to collect on your loan, contact DFI to file a complaint.
+See below.

 Federal law limits to 36% the APR payday lenders can charge military families on payday, tax refund anticipation, and auto title loans.
 Lenders cannot accept checks or authorization to withdraw money from a military family’s checking account as collateral for a loan.

 I took out a payday loan online.
 The lender is charging a higher rate than state law allows.
 What can I do?

 Every lender offering a payday loan to Washington residents must have a license to do so from DFI.
 All payday lenders offering loans to Washington citizens must follow this law.
 If the payday lender is not licensed, the payday loan is unenforceable.
 The lender cannot collect on it.
 If the payday lender is charging a higher rate than Washington law allows, the payday loan is unenforceable.
 Contact DFI immediately to report such violations.

 If the online lender is a tribal lender, DFI probably cannot help you.

 Can I file a complaint about a payday lender?

 Yes.
 DFI investigates complaints from consumers about their experience with payday lenders.

 Example: The payday lender keeps bouncing your check with your bank, or harasses you to pay back the loan.
 You should report this to DFI.

 You can fill out a complaint form online at dfi.wa.gov/cs/complaint.htm, or call 1-800-RING-DFI (746-4334) (TYY: 711 or 1-800-833-6388) or (360) 902-8700.
 You can also contact DFI by mail or hand-delivery to 150 Israel Road SW, Tumwater WA 98501.